 DiSepio Institute for Rural Health and Wellness

 This state-of-the-art 30,0000-square foot education and research center is actively fulfilling its mission as a clinical training area for students as well as reaching out to undeserved rural populations.

 In our exercise physiology program, you will have plenty of opportunities in the classroom and beyond.
 Below are just a few of the opportunities waiting for you as a future exercise physiology student.

 Exercise Physiology is a very hands-on critical thinking and problem solving field.
 Lab experience, research opportunities, internships and community outreach activities are critical to your success.
 That’s why we believe you should have plenty of these opportunities at the undergraduate-level, and we offer them.

+Get Involved!
 “EXPO” is the student exercise physiology club.
 The purpose of this organization is to represent all exercise physiology majors and the university community by providing information and services associated with the profession of exercise physiology.
-Not only can you join a social club to talk about all things Exercise! (and order some pretty awesome ex phys clothing), but also to serve as a fund raising and outreach organization for the major.
+Not only can you join a social club to talk about all things Exercise, but also to serve as a fund raising and outreach organization for the major.
+Membership is open to all currently enrolled full-time students.
 In addition to participating in the Mid-Atlantic Regional Chapter of the American College of Sports Medicine and the Academic College Bowl, Expo also participates in fund-raising events such as...

 The Run with LoRusso 5K, which is held in the spring, raises money to support the trip to the National ACSM meeting, as well as other special projects or events we may wish to have, such as inviting speakers to campus.
 Plus it’s a lot of fun!